-And again, the secret to sales success lies in the value given to customers:
+X-Cart store owners also sell unusual products.
+Some of them are uncleaned ancient coins, Lamborghini driving experiences, centipedes (ew…), and even cardboard festival toilets.
+And again, the secret to sales success lies in the value given to customers.

 - The guilty pleasure of a drive through the center of London is worth £124.99.
 And you feel like a celebrity!

-- A beautiful creepy scolopendra from Thailand and other bugs — an excellent decoration for Halloween party, or a perfect present for a bugologist.
+- A beautiful creepy centipede from Thailand and other bugs — an excellent decoration for a Halloween party, or a perfect present for a bugologist.

-You’re not just selling your company, its numbers, and successes.
-You’re giving the customer a clear vision of where they will be with you.
-So work on your copy carefully.
+You’re not just selling your company, its numbers, and its successes; you’re giving the customer a clear vision of where they will be with you.
+So work on your product descriptions carefully.

 Of course, these recommendations and thoughts will hardly save you from getting your hands dirty with some more data.

-You will have to go further and dig dipper (for example, read our next chapter on how to sell a product), and probably give your blood, sweat, and tears before you make it.
+You will have to go further and dig deeper, but I hope that these few insights will help you do that.
+For example, read our next chapter on how to sell a product.

-What strategies do you use to find a product?
+What strategies did you use to find a product?

 - 1. How To Find A Product